VbaCompiler

 In contrast to VB6, the .NET languages can create 32-bit as well as 64-bit versions of EXE and DLL files.

-Converting VBA to .NET has a drawback in its architecture for resolving the VBA code protection tasks.
+Converting VBA to .NET has a drawback in its architecture for resolving the VBA macro protection tasks.
 It has a powerful ‘reflection’ mechanism which allows to convert the compiled code of .NET assembly into original source code.
 So, after the conversion of the VBA code to .NET it is possible to restore the source code from the created .NET assembly.

 https://www.red-gate.com/products/dotnet-development/reflector/